Nessa Darcy Creative Entomologist

 - Insect surveys for county councils, land owners and anyone interested in finding out what lives at a site and how to conserve it.

-- NIMBY (Nature In My Backyard) - one-to-one (or two or three) educational entomological experiences in the comfort of your own home and garden!
+- NIMBY (Nature In My Backyard) - educational entomological experiences in the comfort of your own home and garden!

 I'm open to requests, suggestions and collaborations!
 Just drop me a line.